The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 • 1 Scene+ point for every $1 you spend on all other eligible everyday purchases

-The accelerated earn rates of 5 and 3 points per dollar are capped at $50,000 spending annually.
+The accelerated earn rates of 6, 5 and 3 points per dollar are capped at $50,000 spending annually.
 This is one of the higher caps in our market and is higher than the comparable Cobalt Card.
-Although the Cobalt Card's cap of $30,000 annually is only on eats & drinks - it's accelerated earn rate on travel, gas, transit, ride sharing etc. is not capped.
+Although the Cobalt Card's cap of $2,500/month ($30,000 annually) is only on eats & drinks - the latter's accelerated earn rate on gas, transit, ride sharing etc. is not capped.

 One major note is the 5 and 3 point accelerated earn rates are only eligible for purchases in Canada.
 Should you be travelling outside of Canada you will strictly earn 1 point per dollar on any eligible purchases.
 But you do have to take into account that you aren't paying any foreign transactions fees on those purchases.